-Step 3: Filtering and Recipes for contacts Cliently also offers 30+ filters in order to do a more specific type of filtering for your contacts by different types of data.
+Step 4: Filtering and Recipes for contacts Cliently also offers 30+ filters in order to do a more specific type of filtering for your contacts by different types of data.
 Including by "Contact Owner", “Team Member”, “Last Engaged”, “Last Contacted” and much more.
 Click here to learn more about using this type of filtering.

 Please note: These contacts will be found on the “Deals” page, across all users, across all pipelines and stages.
 This includes all active and “archived” contacts and company records.

-Step 6-A: Column Sorting.
+Step 7-A: Column Sorting.
 Last Engaged is set by default for sorting.
 However, you can also click on each column to sort.
 Sorting is defined by the following for each column: